 The boys were ecstatic to go meet the dog Santa picked for us.
-The gift was complete when Santa brought a few toys for Ava on Christmas morning.
-This topped all of the Honey Pickle’s elf gifts last year.
+The gift was complete when Santa brought a few toys for our new dog on Christmas morning.